-For ACGME accredited programs, CCC's are tasked with synthesizing assessments data in order to advise Program Directors regarding clinical trainees' progress on competency based Milestones.
+For all training programs, CCC's are tasked with synthesizing assessments data in order to advise Program Directors regarding clinical trainees' progress on competency-based Milestones (if applicable).
 Program Directors are required to review the CCC recommendations, make appropriate determinations regarding the clinical trainee's current level of competency and provide their objective assessments of progress to the ACGME at 6-month intervals.